phamleduy04/se4351-mobile-f25/docs/project-management-plan.md

 ## 2. Project Organization
 ### 2.1 Process Model
-This project will follow the Agile/Scrum methodology with short, one-week sprints.
-This model was chosen to facilitate rapid development and allow for iterative feedback, which is crucial for building a successful MVP.
-The team will hold a weekly progress meeting to review the previous sprint's work and plan for the next one.
+This project will follow a two-phase model aligned with the academic deadlines.
+Each phase will be treated as a one-week sprint within an Agile framework.
+This allows for a focused effort on requirements and design in the first week, followed by a focused development sprint in the second week.
+The team will hold a weekly progress meeting to review progress and plan for the next phase.

 ### 2.2 Organizational Structure